 2025 Jubilee Year Art Prize

-To celebrate the Jubilee Year, the Diocese of Lismore invites artists of all ages to participate in a special art prize and exhibition.
+To celebrate the Jubilee Year, the Diocese of Lismore invited artists of all ages to participate in a special art prize and exhibition.

 “Art, especially paintings and music, are a special place in which we have time to be with ourselves and experience God.
 This year, is the Jubilee Year in which we are asked to take time to be with God and so, this competition gives people the opportunity to step away, and in their creativity, experience the power of God.
 I am pleased to announce this competition, and I look forward to seeing the works of artists across the Diocese.” — Bishop Greg Homeming